booz-allen-hamilton/agile-playbook/plays/5_Measurement.md

 The complexion of managing work changes -- possibly significantly -- on an agile delivey project.
 But, it does not disappear.
 Work must still be tracked and progress communicated.
-The team still needs to be built, encouraged, motivated.
-An environment of collaboration must be established and communication must flow.
-And, a connection between the team and its sponsorship must be maintained.
+A self organized teams and a connection with its sponsorship must be maintained.

 Planning, status, and metrics - Oh my!
 =========================================